-14.11 Other optimization methods?
+14.11.
+Other optimization methods?

-Astrophysics is basically concerned with the inverse problem - observing an answer (the spectrum) and trying to deduce the question (the conditions that caused it).
+Astrophysics is basically concerned with the inverse problem - knowing an answer (the spectrum) and trying to deduce the question (the conditions that caused it).
 Optimizing a multi-dimensional function is more an art than a science.
 A truly robust optimization method would make Cloudy a far more useful research tool.
 I would be interested in learning about, and possibly adopting, other promising optimization methods.
 License-free code is necessary since Cloudy is totally Open Source.

-14.12 The optimizer test cases
+14.12.
+The optimizer test cases

 The suite of test cases that comes with the code includes scripts to drive each of the optimizers.
-These scripts are amoeba.in, phymir.in, powell.in, and subplex.in.
-These were produced by first running the code at a hydrogen density of 10^5 cm-3 and a temperature of 10^4 K. The spectrum of [O II] and [O III] emission lines was taken from this calculation.
+These scripts are optimize_amoeba.in, optimize_pahymir.in, optimize_paowell.in, and optimize_saubplex.in.
+These were produced by first running the code at a hydrogen density of 105 cm-3 and a temperature of 104 K. The spectrum of [O II] and [O III] emission lines was taken from this calculation.
 Each optimizer starts at a density and temperature some distance away from this solution and tries to reproduce the spectrum.
-Table 25 shows the results of this test.
+Table 24 shows the results of this test.